New address: 24 Farnsworth Street, Boston, MA 02210-1409.

 Tell the children they will make paper flowers for one another.
 Say:

-We will use the flowers in a flower communion.
+We will use the flowers in a flower ceremony.
 Then, everyone will go home with a flower that was made by one of their friends.

 Have each child choose five pieces of pre-cut tissue paper.
 Demonstrate (and help, as needed):